Table of Contents

 Content External to WordPress

-The plugin will scan style sheets (CSS), iframe sources, postscript document format (PDF) files and linked pages located while conducting a deep scan of your website.
-These options are only available when the Deep Scan option is selected.
+The plugin will scan style sheets (CSS), iframe sources, postscript document format (PDF) files and linked pages located while conducting a scan of your website.
 After identifying external sources, if you no longer wish to scan a particular item choose Ignore > This File.
 An option is also available to enable or disable the scan of CSS files from external domains.
 Linked and iframe content from external domain are ignored.
 It is normally best to leave style sheet sources and postscript document format files unchecked during your initial scan.
 This allows you to focus on your webpage content.
 At a later date you can return to he settings screen and enable these options.

 Excluding URLs During Website Scans